 Cases involving work continuing disability review (CDR) cessation determinations made prior to the BOND participation period, and

 Cases involving work CDR cessation determinations made during the BOND participation period.

-SSR 13-3p: Title II: Appeal of an Initial Medical Disability Cessation Determination or Decision requires that an adjudicator reviewing a medical cessation determination or decision decide whether the beneficiary is under a disability through the date of the adjudicator's determination or decision.
+Social Security Ruling (SSR) 13-3p, Title II: Appeal of an Initial Medical Disability Cessation Determination or Decision requires that an adjudicator reviewing a medical cessation determination or decision decide whether the beneficiary is under a disability through the date of the adjudicator's determination or decision.
 The SSR does not apply to disability cessations based on SGA.
 If the only issue before ODAR is cessation based on SGA, the SSR does not apply.

 B. Overpayments During the BOND Participation Period

 If an adjudicator processes a case involving an overpayment solely within the BOND participation period, the adjudicator will use the instructions in POMS DI 60099.040 to determine any offset.

 In the event that an overpayment issue both pre-dates and includes the BOND participation period, the adjudicator must consider the issues separately.
 When determining overpayments and waivers outside of the BOND participation period, the adjudicator will apply the usual overpayment and waiver standards, as set forth in 20 CFR Part 404 Subpart F. However, during the BOND participation period, the adjudicator will use the offset procedures and calculations found in POMS DI 60099.040.